sanjeet7271/jsonplaceholderTesting/README.md

-# FREENOW Backend Test Challenges
+# JSONPLACEHOLDER Backend Test Challenges

 ## Features supported
 1. Dependency management and project management by using MAVEN